hargrand/map_reduce/README.md

 ## Linux

-### Preequisites
+### Prerequisites
-You can install the developer versions of zlib and libpng using the software package manager native to your Linux distro (i.e. `sudo apt-get install zlib1g-dev libpng-dev` for Debian/Ubuntu or `sudo yum install zlib-devel libpng-devel` for CentOS/Fedora).
+You can install the developer versions of zlib and libpng using the software package manager native to your Linux distribution (i.e. `sudo apt-get install zlib1g-dev libpng-dev` for Debian/Ubuntu or `sudo yum install zlib-devel libpng-devel` for CentOS/Fedora).

 You will also need to make sure you have gcc, cmake and the cuda toolkit installed on your host.